-- Water-proof: Can be used in the rain and for underwater photography (up to 20m).
+- Water-proof: Is rugged and sealed and can thus be used for underwater photography (up to 20m).

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.